Bulloo Downs, Queensland: History

+On 28 January 1919, the Queensland Government placed restrictions on the border crossing at Adelaide Gate to prevent the spread of the Spanish flu into Queensland, which were enforced by the Queensland Police.
+A medical screening process was used to determine if Queensland residents could safely return to the state.

 On 17 April 2020 the Queensland Government reorganised the nine localities in the Shire, resulting in six localities.
 It included Bulloo Downs losing a small portion of its western land to the locality of Cameron Corner while gaining a small portion from the south of the former Bullawarra (the rest being incorporated into Thargomindah).